May 14, 2026

 Because theme parks generate maintenance logs, inspection records, incident reports, video footage, guest complaints, employee schedules, and electronic ride data, evidence can disappear or be overwritten quickly.
 A Florida premises liability lawyer can move early to preserve that information before it is lost.

-What If the Park Says You Assumed the Risk?
+What if the Park Blames You for the Accident?

 Theme parks often rely on warning signs, ticket terms, ride rules, height restrictions, health advisories, and assumption-of-risk arguments.
 Those defenses can matter, but they do not automatically defeat a claim.